How to Brief a Designer

 Step 1: Gather together your current marketing materials if you have any.
 Does it all work together or is it a miss-match of styles and colours?

-Step 2: Do your research and find example of what you like: colours, layouts, designs, style of pictures, fonts etc. Also make a note of any definite no no’s as this will give the creatives something to steer clear of.
+Step 2: Do your research and find examples of what you like: colours, layouts, designs, style of pictures, fonts etc. Also, make a note of any definite no no’s as this will give the creatives something to steer clear of.

-Step 4: Work out what you like best about the examples and make a notes of these.
+Step 4: Work out what you like best about the examples and make a note of these.
 Include links to websites.

 Step 5: Create a quick overview of your business in terms of what you do and who you work with so that the designer knows who the designs need to appeal to.
 This is especially important if you are working with a new designer.

-Step 7: Consider the elements that you require one at a time, and work out exactly what you want included on each such as your logo, colours, fonts, pictures (if you have them, supply them or explain what type of picture you want included) etc. If it helps you, sketch it out – remember this is about communicating what you are looking for.
+Step 7: Consider the elements that you require one at a time, and work out exactly what you want including on each such as your logo, colours, fonts, pictures (if you have them, supply them or explain what type of picture you want to be included) etc. If it helps you, sketch it out – remember this is about communicating what you are looking for.

 I am pretty visual (probably something to do with being a graphic designer back in the day) and I find that a rough drawing really helps me to work out how I want things put together and what I need to include in the brief.